 Look at the full list of endorsements here.

-How will penalty points on my licence increase my taxi insurance?
+Will penalty points on my licence make my taxi insurance higher?

-Even if you’ve still got your taxi licence, penalty points can have a massive impact on your income.
+Even if you’ve still got your taxi licence, penalty points from the DVLA can have a massive impact on your income.
 That’s because the accumulation of points makes you a riskier prospect for insurers.
 And you’ll pay much more for taxi insurance than someone with a clean licence.

 How to get cheap taxi insurance if you have penalty points on your licence

 As a taxi driver, you’re on the road all day and often all night.
 The more time you spend on the road, the more likely you are to commit a traffic offence.
-If you’ve just been caught speeding slightly, a single 3-point fine will increase your taxi insurance, but not to the extent that it will severely impact your livelihood.
-A one off fine doesn’t make you a reckless driver, and insurance companies know that.
-However, if you’ve clocked up several sets of points that could be a cause for concern.
+Don’t worry too much if you’ve just been caught slightly speeding.
+A single 3-point fine will increase your taxi insurance, but not to the extent that it will severely impact your livelihood.
+A one-off fine doesn’t make you a reckless driver, and insurance companies know that.
+However, if you’ve clocked up several sets of points, that could be a cause for concern.
 Insurance companies might simply not want the risk of insuring you, so will offer very high premiums to counteract that risk.

 Don’t worry though if you’re a taxi driver with lots of penalty points.
 Follow these tips to get the best price possible for your taxi insurance: